Where is Entebbe?

-Entebbe is a small city of about 70,000 people located on the shore of Lake Victoria 40 km south of the Ugandan capital of Kampala.
+Entebbe is a small city of around 70,000 people located on the shore of Lake Victoria, 40 km south of Kampala.

 The settlement grew increasingly quickly, when the East African Railway arrived in Kisumu in 1901, linking with the nascent steamship service across the lake and simplifying the journey from the East African coast considerably.

 Entebbe was made the seat of government for the British Protectorate, sealing its position as the most important town.
-But that was to change in the 1930s when the railway reached Kampala, making the historical capital the centre of industrial production and increasing wealth.
+But that was to change in the 1930s when the railway reached Kampala, making the historical capital the centre of industrial production.

 People used to choose to stay in Entebbe for the atmosphere, prepared to endure the road journey to Kampala that necessitated.
 However, with the opening of the Expressway, the pain of driving to Kamapala has been removed making Entebbe our preferred choice for a short stay.